SignalK/signalk.github.io/_developers/subscription_protocol.md

    "updates": []
 }
 ```
-> Below we refer to websockets, but the same process works in the same way over any transport eg for a raw TCP connection
+> Below we refer to WebSockets, but the same process works in the same way over any transport. e.g. for a raw TCP
-> the connection causes the above message to be sent, and sending the subscribe messages will have the same effect as
+> connection the connection causes the above message to be sent, and sending the subscribe messages will have the same
-> described here.
+> effect as described here.

 This is a fairly useless message, but provides a heartbeat while you subscribe to parts of the model that are of
 interest.

 In most use cases you do not want the whole update stream but part thereof.
 A subscription to the required criteria is
-made by sending a json message over the websocket.
+made by sending a JSON message over the WebSocket connection.

 ```json
 {